mykter/afl-training/environment/README.md

         $ ssh fuzzer@<IP> -p 2222

-For max performance, and when doing multi-core fuzzing, we have to manually specify which CPUs to bind to, because AFL can't tell which ones it has access to.
+For max performance, and when doing multi-core fuzzing, we should manually specify which CPUs to bind to, because AFL can't tell which ones it has access to.
 In this workshop, as each student has their own VM and all of the cores on it, we don't bother with this optimization however.
 See Brandon Falk's excellent post on [scaling AFL to 256 threads](https://gamozolabs.github.io/fuzzing/2018/09/16/scaling_afl.html) for details (or the